woman writing on her journal

 It helps me think of opportunities.

-For example, the other day I was thinking of how to reach out to businesses which are struggling because of the pandemic.
-By simply asking myself a question like “What can I do to help business owners reach more clients?” will lead me to answers I have not though out before.
+For example, the other day I was thinking of how to reach out to businesses that are struggling because of the pandemic.
+Simply asking myself a question like “What can I do to help business owners reach more clients?” will lead me to answers I have not thought out before.

 Yesterday, I was thinking of ways to educate voters so they’ll choose the best candidate for the country.
 I also explored ways a good leader can win an election by helping them form and build their campaign teams.
 It is amazing what one can discover in these explorations.
 I may not be able to execute them all, but I am always willing to share what I cannot do because of limitations.